Do you need to cut down?

 Whatever your reasons for wanting to cut down on alcohol, we know you won’t regret it.

 Reducing your alcohol intake has loads of feel-good benefits.
 It’s good for your health, great for your relationships and can even have a positive impact on your sex life.
 And the good news is that there are plenty of practical ways you can start to cut down.

 If you’ve come to this page straight from our Unit and Calorie Calculator then you’ll already have a good idea about what your drink equals in alcohol units and calories.
-You’ll also how that compares to the low risk alcohol unit guidelines.
+You’ll also know how that compares to the UK Chief Medical Officers' low risk drinking guidelines.

-If you think your drinking puts you above the low risk level (you’re regularly drinking more than 14 units per week) it could be time to re-think your relationship with alcohol.
+If you think your drinking puts you above the low risk level (you’re regularly drinking more than 14 units per week) it could be time to look at cutting down.

 The key to successfully cutting down is to make small, but important, changes in your attitude towards drinking.
 Lots of little changes can add up to big change in your lifestyle.
 Here are some ideas:

-Use our calculator to find out how having a little less alcohol can make a big difference to you.
+Use our calculator to find out how having more drink-free days can make a big difference.